sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 In our application the GetResponse() function is the key entry point for users.

-This function accepts the user's input, building the context window from chat history, calling different functions and invoking the Semantic Kernel Agent framework to process and route requests and generate responses.

-In our example here we are going to create a **ChatCompletionAgent**.
+In our example here we are going to implement a very simple **ChatCompletionAgent**.
 This is one of the built-in agents from Semantic Kernel Agent Framework and a key component for building these types of applications.
+The design for this agent is simple.
+It simply takes user input and translates the responses into French.

 Within the `GetResponse()` function, inside the `Try..Catch` block, copy the following code: